Dollar eases as central banks pledge dollar liquidity

 By Karen Brettell

-“The dollar has taken a rotation lower following interventions and the threat of interventions over the last day,” analysts at Action Economics said in a report on Friday.

-From Brazil to Norway, policymakers are leaping to defend their currencies against the onslaught of the dollar.

-On Friday six major central banks announced a coordinated action to enhance liquidity in the greenback by increasing the frequency of their currency swap operations.
+On Friday six major central banks announced coordinated action to enhance liquidity in the greenback by increasing the frequency of their currency swap operations to occur daily.

+"The enhancement of coordinated USD dollar liquidity operations on 15 March was already a significant step building on the experience of the Great Financial Crisis, but today’s shift to daily operations is unprecedented," said Frederic Ducrozet, a strategist at Pictet Wealth Management.

+The U.S. dollar rose to 1.03, the highest since January 2017, against a basket of currencies =USD through a week when investors have liquidated everything from stocks to bonds to gold and commodities.

-“For many countries with borrowings in dollars, the massive depreciation in their domestic currencies, and strength in the dollar, has been increasingly threatening at a time when most emerging market and developed-world economies are either headed to or are already in recession,” Action Economics said.
+“For many countries with borrowings in dollars, the massive depreciation in their domestic currencies, and strength in the dollar, has been increasingly threatening at a time when most emerging market and developed-world economies are either headed to or are already in recession,” analysts at Action Economics said on Friday in a report.

-The U.S. dollar is up about 4% against a basket of currencies =USD through a week when investors have liquidated everything from stocks to bonds to gold and commodities.
-At its three-year peak of nearly 103 hit overnight, the dollar was up more than 5%, its biggest weekly gain since October 2008.

 Gauges of expected market swings in the euro for one-month maturities EUR1MO= edged lower, after hitting a more than three-year high on Thursday.

-The premium over interbank rates that investors were paying to swap yen for one-year dollar funding JPYCBS1Y= was elevated at around 52 basis points.
+The premium over interbank rates that investors were paying to swap yen for one-year dollar funding JPYCBS1Y= fell on Friday but remained at elevated levels at around 55 basis points.

 "While FX volatility is lower and currency basis swaps are less scary for example, the situation remains stressed," said Kit Juckes, a strategist at Societe Generale in London.